Skip to content

 gcloud container clusters update "${CLUSTER_NAME}" --project="${GOOGLE_PROJECT}" --region="${GOOGLE_REGION}" --start-credential-rotation

-• The pipeline will still use the old IP address and CA.
+• ArgoCD will still be using the old IP address and CA at this point.

 • Recreate the nodes: